Humans of New York: Humans of New York: The Series

 On August 29, 2017, the documentary Humans of New York: The Series, based on the blog, premiered on Facebook Watch as part of that premium content platform's launch.
 From 2014 to 2017, Stanton interviewed over 1200 New Yorkers on video.
 Season one included thirteen episodes which ranged from fifteen and twenty-five minutes in length and touched on common themes across the interviews.
 As of December 2017, it was the most followed series on Facebook Watch.

+Dear New York

+In October 2025, Stanton staged Dear New York, a two-week immersive art installation at Grand Central Terminal.
+For the duration of the installation, all commercial advertising in the terminal was removed and replaced with portraits and stories drawn from the Humans of New York archive.
+The project was developed in partnership with the Metropolitan Transportation Authority, Juilliard, and the New York City Department of Education, and was accompanied by a companion book of the same name.